The Office of Financial Aid encourages students and parents to watch the FA videos to better understand the financial aid process.

 SAP is assessed both qualitatively (by cumulative grade point average) and quantitatively (by earned credit hours).
-Progress is measured at the end of each semester to determine a student’s financial aid eligibility for future enrollment periods.
-Students not meeting these SAP standards are notified by the Office of Financial Aid (both by mail using their self-reported permanent address and through their Adrian College email account) that they have become ineligible for future financial aid eligibility and the process for appeal.
+Students must also complete their degree within a Maximum Time Frame of 150% of the published program length.
+A student is not permitted to receive federal student aid if the attempted credit hours exceed the Maximum Time Frame of 150%.
+Progress is measured at the end of each term to determine a student’s financial aid eligibility for future enrollment periods.
+Students not meeting SAP standards will be notified by the Office of Financial Aid (both by mail using their self-reported permanent address and through their Adrian College email account).

 The first time a student does not meet SAP standards they will be placed on Financial Aid Warning for the next semester.
 This means they are one term away from losing their financial aid eligibility but are still eligible for financial aid for the subsequent semester.
 Failure to meet SAP standards in the semester in which the student is on Financial Aid Warning will result in Financial Aid Suspension.

 Students who do not meet satisfactory academic progress requirements at the end of the financial aid warning period will be placed on a financial aid suspension and will not be eligible for financial aid (both federal and Adrian College scholarships/grants) without appealing.

 SATISFACTORY ACADEMIC PROGRESS ACADEMIC PLAN & APPEAL PROCEDURE